Anne makes a mistake.

 “But I thought...”

 “Our time is done now, Anne.
-You were great, but we are over, we had our fun.
+You were great, but it's over for us, we both had our fun.
 The thing is, Anne, I think you had better marry Dennis on the quick."

 "I didn't really tell the truth.
 In fact, I am not sterile at all, so there is a good chance you may be pregnant."